 Prescription Drugs: A drug that, by law, requires a prescription by a doctor.

 Primary Care Provider (PCP): The provider who takes care of and coordinates all your health needs.
 Your PCP is often the first person you should contact if you need care.
-Your PCP can be physician, including an OB/GYN, doa nurse practitioner, a physician assistant or a certified nurse midwife.
+Your PCP can be physician, including an OB/GYN, a doctor of osteopathy, a nurse practitioner, a physician assistant or a certified nurse midwife.

 Provider: A health care professional or a facility that delivers health care services, like a doctor, hospital or pharmacy.